Palash90/site-assets/blogs/build-your-own-nn/README.md

 # Build Your Own Neural Network from Scratch in Rust: From Zero to Image Reconstruction

 ## Prologue
 Machine Learning often felt like a "black box" to me.
-Every time I started learning it, I was introduced to `Numpy` at the very least.
+Every tutorial I found introduced `NumPy` as the baseline requirement.
 Libraries like `scikit-learn`, `PyTorch`, `TensorFlow`, etc. are excellent for building quick prototypes as well as production-grade models.
 However, they heavily obscure the underlying mechanics.
 Hence, I decided to start learning this technology by building it from scratch.

 I have spent years trying to learn Rust.
 After experimenting with various methods (The Book, RBE, Rustlings, etc.) over the years, I found the missing link: the difficulty lay not in the language, but in the lack of a motivating end-goal.

 This project began as a month-long deep dive into Linear Regression.
 However, my momentum gradually slowed and after numerous iterations, I have finally reached a milestone where I can document this journey.
-As of this writing, the project is still evolving.
+As of today, the project is still evolving.

 ## Modus Operandi
 This guide is designed with a specific philosophy in mind: **Radical Transparency**.
-We do not start with frameworks or pre-built third-party libraries (we do not even install any of them).
+We do not start with frameworks or pre-built third-party libraries.
 We start with a blank file and a single `fn main()`.
 From there, we will incrementally build the mathematical and structural architecture required to perform complex tasks.

 ### The Roadmap: From Zero to Image Reconstruction

 - **The Blank Canvas:** Initializing the environment and establishing the foundational data structures.
 - **The Mathematical Engine:** Implementing tensors, gradients, and backpropagation from scratch.
 - **Building the Network:** Constructing layers and activation functions.
-- **The Visual Goal:** Training our library to interpret and reconstruct images, proving that 'magic' is just high-dimensional calculus written in a language that doesn't forgive.
+- **The Visual Goal:** Training our library to interpret and reconstruct images, proving that 'magic' is just high-dimensional calculus written in a language with high standards.

 ![Image Reconstruction]()